1207 W. Oregon Street

 Additional Campus Affiliations

-Associate Dean for Diversity & Inclusion, College of Liberal Arts and Sciences
+Associate Dean for Student Academic Affairs, College of Liberal Arts and Sciences

 Professor, Latina/Latino Studies